thecurryspice/noc/README.md

 `topo.printTopologyMap(colour)`<br>
 Setting `colour` to `True` outputs faulty routers in Red and terminal routers in Yellow.
 Setting it to `False` outputs faulty routers as empty spaces.

+## Indexing

+All routers forming the topology can be accessed using column and row indices using:<br>
+`topo.routers[y][x]`<br>
+Notice that the first index corresponds to the **y**th row and the second index to the **x**th column.
+This indexing is indeed, different from the conventional (x,y) addressing in graphs.<br>
+However, the module maintains this convention (x,y) when accepting position as a parameter or returning position as a tuple.<br>
+As stated, the only exception to this is when accessing routers directly.

+## Path Finding

+The module consists of a path-finding functionality that can be accessed using<br>
+`findPath(topology, source, destination)`, which returns the first-hit shortest path between two nodes using a modified A* approach.
+The parameters `source` and `destination` are not positions but `Router` objects.
+This has been done to improve readability.<br>
+Each topology contains a heuristic function that determine the path-finding behaviour.
+Custom topologies need to include this heuristic to make use of this functionality.

+`showPath(topology, path)` prints the map in a nice graphical view on a terminal console, with the path highlighted in Green.

 ## Fault Injection

 Router or Link faults can be injected easily either by targeting individual routers/links or generating *n* random faults.<br>